dArignac/bookmarker/README.md

 FIXME: do we need admin at all?
 Create a superuser with `poetry run python manage.py createsuperuser`.

-Create a Google app following https://docs.allauth.org/en/latest/socialaccount/providers/google.html, but do not create the entry in the admin site, as be fill the values from the settings.

 Copy `.env.dist` to `.env` and fill the marked settings.

 Start Django with `poetry run python manage.py runserver` and reach the frontend at http://localhost:8000/.

-### Templates allauth

-Are at `~/.local/share/virtualenvs/bookmarker-59kjtkyq/lib/python3.10/site-packages/allauth/templates`